tartley/flyinghigh-opengl-from-python/README.md

+# Flying High

 An exploration of graphics / geometry ideas for a talk about using OpenGL from Python.
+There are a bunch of screenshots at: http://tartley.com/?p=1207

+# Usage

 Run the demo code using:

     python -O run.py [-f]